M. Chase Swanson

 It goes without saying that seeing a case through to an ultimately good and fair result is one of the most fulfilling parts of my job.
 However, I also thoroughly enjoy explaining to my clients insurance coverage, the claims process, and litigation so they can better understand the reason behind the advice I provide and the choices we make.
 Most people have never considered these things before, but I take great pride in having well-informed clients who are better able to make good decisions now and in the future for themselves and their families.

 In addition to practicing law, I take great pride in continuing to be an active participant in this community.
 I am an active and lifelong member of Marietta First Baptist Church where I serve as a Deacon.
 I have also served in various capacities within the Cobb County Bar Association.
-Currently, I am serving as the President-elect after serving as Treasurer and Secretary the two previous years.
+Currently, I am serving as the President after serving as President-elect, Treasurer and Secretary in previous years.
 In the past, I’ve also taken on roles as the Younger Lawyers Division President, Trial Lawyers Association Treasurer and Secretary, and Sleighbells on the Square 5k Race Chairperson since 2013.
 That event raises money to support the Children’s Emergency Fund which provides emergency financial assistance to Cobb County and Marietta City School students and their families.
 In just my second year of practice, I also co-chaired the New Lawyers Division of the Georgia Trial Lawyers Association, a group of plaintiffs and claimants attorneys who have taken the lead in protecting all of our right to a trial by jury.

 On a more personal note, I married the love of my life, Whitney Swanson, on October 9, 2010.
 Whitney and I live in Marietta Georgia near the trails at Kennesaw Mountain with our sons Tucker and Charlie.
 As a lifelong member of the Marietta/Cobb County community, I grew up attending Marietta First Baptist Church where Whitney and I are members.
 I am also a deacon and serve on various committees and volunteer groups at the church.
 Whitney is a competitive endurance athlete herself, and so we enjoy traveling around the country where she pushes towards her goal of running a marathon or half marathon in every state.
 We also love to take our boys and dog, Honey, hiking at the various Georgia state parks wand National parks.
 Some of our favorites are Kennesaw Mountain National Park (right around the corner from our home), Grand Tetons, Yosemite, and Acadia.
 When we aren’t working or out of town, I also enjoy building furniture and working on classic cars.